rocksteadyrose/fridgefit/readme.md

 * Breaks down recipe by: protein, vegetable, fruit, dairy, spices
 * Filters recipes by dietary constraint, food allergies, gluten-free, low calorie, and time available
 * Suggests recipes and provides resources (video, blogs, photos, further information)
-* Depending on the recipe you select, FRIDGE-FIT delivers your health and fitness options to burn off the calories you consumed
+* Depending on the recipe you select, FRIDGEfit delivers your health and fitness options to burn off the calories you consumed
-* Have ALMOST all of the ingredients sitting around in your fridge to make something delish?
+* Have ALMOST all of the ingredients sitting around in your fridge to make something delish, but missing one or two?
 Use our map to search for grocery stores near you - and find out how long it would take to walk there from your location!

 **INSTRUCTIONS:**
 * Enter the ingredients from your fridge on the left and hit SEARCH